-Q: How long does it take to make a replacement key for 2009 Honda CRV?
+Q: How long does it take to make a replacement key for a 2017 Honda CRV?
 I lost my original have no spare and need a duplicate car key made.

 A: Generally speaking, for a new Honda key or fob, the process should take between one hour to two, depends on the year make and model of the car.

 In addition, when codes are available, this process is even faster.